-… having become as much better than the angels, as He has inherited a more excellent name than they.
-(Heb.
-1:4)
+4… having become as much better than the angels, as He has inherited a more excellent name than they.

-Jesus was better than the angels; so begins a series of comparisons of Jesus Christ to angels, Moses the Law-giver, the Jewish high priest, and the entire priesthood and sacrificial system.
+Jesus was better than the angels—so begins a series of comparisons between Jesus Christ and angelic beings, Moses the Law-giver, Jewish high priests, and the entire priesthood and sacrificial system.
 Most Christians would read this and say, “Of course, that’s a no-brainer.”
-That’s like comparing human intelligence with that of an ant.
+But, that’s like comparing human intelligence with that of an ant.
 There is simply no comparison.
 But let’s examine this a bit more.

 All our understanding of God requires comparison to things we know and understand.
-After all, how can we describe God who is infinitely greater than everything else in the universe?
-He is the Creator, infinitely bigger than the cosmos and smarter than all the intellect in the mind of every human who ever lived.
-That assertion is logically certain since He created all intelligence, and the sum total of all cannot be greater than the intellect who created them.
+After all, how can we describe God, who is infinitely greater than everything else in the universe?
+He is the Creator, infinitely bigger than the cosmos and smarter than all the intellect in the minds of all humans who ever lived.
+That assertion is logically accurate since He created all intelligence, and the sum total of all cannot be greater than the intellect who created them.

 By analogy, how can an ant understand an elephant, except like a rough terrain of ground, something the ant already knows about?
 A blind person might describe the same creature as a wall, hose, rope, flaps, pile-driver, or a curved spear, depending on which part of the pachyderm he touched.
 So it is with any description of God; we compare Him with what we already know.

 At this juncture, we need to clarify that the God of the Bible, who is the God of Israel, is ultimately incomparable.
 He is not just better than the gods of other belief systems.
-He is the only God; all other “gods” are the imaginations of false belief systems; there is simply no comparison.
+He is the only God; all other so-called gods are inhabit the imaginations of false belief systems; there is simply no comparison.
 Isaiah the prophet recorded God’s unambiguous statements about this:

 “Before Me there was no God formed, and there will be none after Me.
 I, even I, am the Lord, and there is no savior besides Me.”
 (Isa.
 43:10–11)